fbraun4358/drools-or-with-collect-bug/README.md

-# drools-missing-getters-update-bug
+# drools-or-with-collect-bug
-When calling a `setX()` method in the RHS of a rule and calling `update()` on the object and there is no corrospinding `getX()` method, the executable model will fail becasuse the metadata class for the object will throw an exception with the property being unknown.
+When calling collect inside of an `or` expression the executable model will bind on the outer type and not on the collect type when doing the constraint checks.